OpenMarcie: Dataset for Multimodal Action Recognition in Industrial Environments¶

 Key Designs¶

-- Cross-Modal Alignment: Inspired by ImageBind, contrastive learning (multimodal InfoNCE loss) aligns video, IMU, audio, and language into a shared embedding space.
+- Cross-modal Alignment: Inspired by ImageBind, multimodal contrastive learning (InfoNCE loss) is used to pull video, IMU, audio, and language into a shared embedding space to support cross-modal retrieval.

 Key Experimental Results¶